-- Use activities instead of foods as incentives a trip to the park, sledding hill, laser tag arena, skating rink, batting cage, or community pool can be a great alternative to the ice cream shop to celebrate a job well done.

-Set up activity dates with like-minded families or sign up your family for a charity walk - if you're accountable to someone else you may be more likely to stay active.
+- Use activities instead of foods as incentives a trip to the park, sledding hill, laser tag arena, skating rink, batting cage, or community pool can be a great alternative to the ice cream shop to celebrate a job well done. - Walk or bike as a family to get where you're going. - Set up activity dates with like-minded families or sign up your family for a charity walk if you're accountable to someone else you may be more likely to stay active.